Where learning, laughter, challenge and community responsibility are encouraged and celebrated!

-Many of you will already know that I have a very special family myself…Myself and my partner have four children – three of them with complex health and learning needs.
+Many of you will already know that I have a very special family myself…Myself and my husband have four children – three of them with complex health and learning needs.
 They are an immense joy but I have to confess that our fourth child who others would call “mainstream” is the hardest work of all!
 We have adopted our children and so I feel I have a good understanding of issues faced by children living in care or who have been adopted, as well as children with special educational needs.

-Director of Business, Chief Financial Officer (CFO)
+Chief Operating Officer (COO), Chief Financial Officer (CFO)

-Deputy Headteacher at Oakfield
+Headteacher at Oakfield

 Lively, enthusiastic and passionate is how I would describe myself.
-My name is Mrs KaurGill and I have been teaching at Oakfield since 2008.
+My name is Mrs Kaur Gill and I have been teaching at Oakfield since 2008.